By Everything Shih Tzu August 18, 2022

 Also, take into consideration of how much you feed your Shih Tzu during the winter as they won't be exercising as much as usual and could become overweight.

 It's very unlikely that your Shih Tzu will never go outside during winter.
-So, consider purchasing a quality dog jacket and some winter boots to help keep her warm and protected.

 You can also put a special paw wax on your pup's pads to help keep them protected from cracking and becoming chapped.